openenergymonitor/EmonESP/readme.md

 EmonESP can post data to [emoncms.org](https://emoncms.org) or any other  Emoncms server (e.g. emonPi) using [Emoncms API](https://emoncms.org/site/api#input).

 Data ca be posted using HTTP or HTTPS.
-For HTTPS the Emoncms server must support HTTPS (emoncms.org does, emonPi does not).Due to the limited resources on the ESP the SSL SSH-1 fingerprint for the Emoncms server must be manually entered and regularly updated.
+For HTTPS the Emoncms server must support HTTPS (emoncms.org does, emonPi does not).
+Due to the limited resources on the ESP the SSL SHA-1 fingerprint for the Emoncms server certificate must be manually entered and regularly updated.

 *Note: the emoncms.org fingerprint will change every 90 days when the SSL certificate is renewed.*
+*Note 2: currently, when using a custon server with HTTPS, the Emoncms Server field must be just the hostname without any additional path, see issue #34.*

+To obtain the certificate fingerprint, you can use several methods, some examples:
+* Chrome under Windows: click the secure icon next to the address bar and click on the certificate row to get the details, in the *Details* tab copy the hexadecimal digits from the box *Thumbprint* substituting spaces with colons and paying attention not to include any leading invisible character;
+* Firefox under Linux: click the secure icon next to the address bar, Show connection details, More information, in the security tab click *View Certificate* and copy the *SHA1 Fingerprint*
+* openssl under Linux: issue the following command substituting your host in place of www.example.com:

+`echo | openssl s_client -connect www.example.com:443 -servername www.example.com |& openssl x509 -fingerprint -sha1 -noout`

 ## 3. MQTT